creationix/howtonode.org/articles/hello-node.markdown

 # Hello World Examples

 Here are four simple hello world examples.
+The comments in the code explain how the code works and the text around it explain what it does and how to test it.

 ## Hello Console